 She really isn't that strange.
 She is a long-time wife and the mother of two grown boys.
 She is a house cleaner and dust-bunny gatherer, grass cutter, grocery getter and chief cook and bottle washer.
 She works at a lot of things and cries all too easily when it becomes too overwhelming.
-Sometimes she lies in the dark, her heart aching over concerns.
+Sometimes she lays in the dark, her heart aching over concerns.
 But sometimes she leaps for joy at the new day and the pleasures a noisy dinner with family can bring.
 She really is very normal--if you don't count the running thing.

 Ever since she was a small child, Rebekah knew no boundaries.
 Few ran faster or jumped higher.
 She was always on the go while trying to balance school, sports, and church activities.
 It was that way through high school, college, and beyond.
 But it was not the ordinary that called to her; it was the extraordinary.
 Whether it be in the chilly environment of a cardiac surgery suite or serving her profession on a national basis, Rebekah thrived on what few dared to undertake.
 But it did not stop there.

 Years later, Rebekah stepped to a starting line and stopped fifty miles later.
 She never looked back.
 Runs over mountains, across valleys, and through rushing rivers have taken her on many an adventure.
 Races have been won, records set.
 It has been eventful and rewarding. . . but not without difficulty.